-There are certainly a variety of places to eat in Richmond, Virginia.
-I covered a few in my article, 8 Great Things to Do in Richmond Virginia.
+A few places to eat in Richmond Virginia are in my article, 8 Great Things to Do in Richmond Virginia.
 I was really impressed by the culinary (and beverage) scene in Richmond and remain so.

 For this article, I wanted to dig deeper, to find places to eat in Richmond Virginia that are local favorites.
 I asked a couple of people with strong Richmond ties and reached out to a couple of other amazing local experts.
 To each, I simply asked them to recommend a couple of places to eat in Richmond that they would take or send visitors to, places that represent Richmond.